Seven Steps to Earthquake Safety

 Help might not always be available within hours or even days immediately following an emergency.
 A disaster supply kit is necessary for survival while waiting for assistance from local officials.

 The home structure needs to be strengthened to provide stability against the forces of an earthquake.
 It is more likely to survive if it is properly secured from top to bottom.
-Read about tips on how to strengthen the roof, walls, and foundation of your home or business.

 Step 5 - Drop, Cover, and Hold On